astronomer/docs/archived_software_docs/version-0.27/quickstart.md

 ## Step 1: Install the Astronomer CLI

-The [Astronomer CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
+The [Astronomer CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow® on your machine.
 From the CLI, you can establish a local testing environment and deploy to Astro whenever you're ready.

 There are two ways to install any version of the Astronomer CLI: